unlox775/project-roe/README.md

 # **pidge**

-pidge is a powerful tool that aids in creating and managing AI-driven conversation projects.
+pidge is a powerful tool that aids in creating and managing AI-driven conversation apps.
 In this README, we provide a brief overview of how to set up, compile, and use pidge along with its associated development bookmarklet.

 ## **Prerequisites**